Chapter 5.50

 4. Re-initiating service at a property where service has been discontinued pursuant to this chapter;

-Any person subject to a notice of violation, cease and desist order, or administrative compliance order may file a written appeal of such order or notice to the general manager within 30 calendar days of the date of service of the order or notice.
+Any person subject to a notice of violation, cease and desist order, administrative compliance order, or drought fine may file a written appeal of such order or notice to the general manager within 30 calendar days of the date of service of the order or notice.
 An appeal shall be made in accordance with the following procedures:

-A. The appellant shall complete and submit in writing a form provided by the district for such purpose and shall state in such form the grounds for his or her appeal.
-All appeals shall be submitted to the district secretary within 30 calendar days of the date of the notice of violation, cease and desist order, or administrative compliance order.
+A. The appellant shall complete and submit in writing a form provided by Western for such purpose and shall state in such form the grounds for his or her appeal.
+All appeals shall be submitted to Western’s board secretary within 30 calendar days of the date of the notice of violation, cease and desist order, administrative compliance order, or drought fine.

 B. The general manager or his or her authorized designee shall review the appeal and any related information provided, and, if necessary, cause an investigation and report to be made concerning the request for relief.
 The general manager or his or her authorized designee shall have 15 calendar days from the submission of the appeal to render a decision on whether to grant the appeal and mail notice thereof to the appellant.
 If the general manager or his or her authorized designee grants the appeal, then within 15 calendar days of such determination the general manager or his or her authorized designee shall give written notice thereof to the appellant.